dineshredde/Starrs/README.md

 ________________________________________
 Technologies Used

-	Database: The system supports any DBMS available to the project team.
+1.Database: The system supports any DBMS available to the project team.

-	Web Interface: Interactive web interface for user interactions (application submission, status checks, course registration).
+2.Web Interface: Interactive web interface for user interactions (application submission, status checks, course registration).

-	Backend: Automation of workflows and decision processes for faculty and administration.
+3.Backend: Automation of workflows and decision processes for faculty and administration.